Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose: Abstract

 \section{Abstract}

-We demonstrate the irreversibility of asymptotic entanglement manipulation under quantum operations that completely preserve positivity of partial transpose (PPT), which resolves a major open problem in quantum information theory.
-To be more specific, we show that for any rank-two mixed state supporting on the $3\ox3$ antisymmetric subspace, the amount of distillable entanglement by PPT operations is strictly smaller than one entanglement bit (ebit) while its entanglement cost under PPT operations is exactly one ebit.
-As a byproduct, we find that for this class of quantum states, both the Rains' bound and its regularization, are strictly less than the asymptotic relative entropy of entanglement with respect to PPT states.
-So in general there is no unique entanglement measure for the manipulation of entanglement by PPT operations.
-We further present a feasible sufficient condition for the irreversibility of entanglement manipulation under PPT operations.
+We demonstrate the irreversibility of asymptotic entanglement manipulation under quantum operations that completely preserve the positivity of partial transpose (PPT), resolving a major open problem in quantum information theory.
+Our key tool is a new efficiently computable additive lower bound for the asymptotic relative entropy of entanglement with respect to PPT states, which can be used to evaluate the entanglement cost under local operations and classical communication (LOCC).
+We find that for any rank-two mixed state supporting on the $3\otimes3$ antisymmetric subspace, the amount of distillable entanglement by PPT operations is strictly smaller than one entanglement bit (ebit) while its entanglement cost under PPT operations is exactly one ebit.
+As byproduct, we find that for this class of states, both the Rains' bound and its regularization, are strictly less than the asymptotic relative entropy of entanglement.
+So, in general, there is no unique entanglement measure for the manipulation of entanglement by PPT operations.
+We further show a computable sufficient condition for the irreversibility of entanglement distillation by LOCC (or PPT) operations.

-\textbf{Introduction:} A basic feature of many physical processes is the appearance of irreversibility.
-In the area of quantum information science, entanglement plays a central role and the irreversibility in entanglement manipulations has been studied in the last two decades.